November 2021: When Plan B Became the Adventure

 Sunset over the beach in front of my bungalow

-Fishing boats and flying fox bats in the forefront of the setting sun over the Indian Ocean
+Fishing boats and flying fox bats in front of the setting sun over the Indian Ocean